kranercc/ScreenShot-helper/README.md

 # Known Bugs

-A) After taking a screenshot, you will be opened a window in which you can crop the image using "+", but the window is black
+All fixed

 # Temporary Fix

-for bug A, minimize the window by pressing windows key, and reopen the window
+# Fixed Bugs
+1) After taking a screenshot, you will be opened a window in which you can crop the image using "+", but the window is black